 Sliding Rock is near Looking Glass Falls, Looking Glass Rock, Daniel Ridge Falls, Pink Beds Hike, and Cradle of Forestry.
 From the Blue Ridge Parkway, take U.S. Highway 276 South at Milepost 412 for eight miles.
 For more, see our Pisgah Forest Waterfall & Hiking Map.

-Find other swimming holes in Blue Ridge Mountains near Asheville.
+Find other swimming spots in Blue Ridge Mountains of NC.